Vyral/base-template/_posts/2018-07-17-how-is-our-north-texas-market-shifting.md

 ---
 layout: post
-title: How Is Our North Texas Market Shifting?
+title: How is Our North Texas Market Shifting?
 date: 2018-07-17 00:00:00
 tags:
   - Real Estate